-Hatchery techniques Throughout the world, the source of seed is changing from natural spat collection which formed the basis of most oyster culture industries in the past to hatchery-produced triploid oyster spat.
-The cost of hatcheryproduced seed is more expensive than wild-collected ones.
+Indian edible oyster (Crossostrea madrasensis) Hatchery techniques Throughout the world, source of seed is changing from natural spat collection which formed the basis of most oyster culture industries in the past to hatchery-produced triploid oyster spat.
+Cost of hatchery produced seed is expensive than wild-collected ones.
 But natural spat-fall is unpredictable and low in quality and quantity.
-The advantages of hatchery production of the oyster seed are that the desirable stage (eyespot stage/spat) and the required number and quality of larvae throughout the year could be guaranteed.
-Broodstock collection and conditioning Adult oysters collected from the wild are brought into the hatchery, and their shells are thoroughly scrubbed and rinsed to remove epifaunal (fouling) organisms and sediments.
-After that, these brooders are rinsed with fresh water followed by 10 ppm chlorinated seawater and placed in the broodstock conditioning tank.
+Advantages of hatchery production of the oyster seed is that desirable stage (eyespot stage/spat) and the required number and quality of larvae throughout the year could be guaranteed.
+Broodstck collection and conditioning Adult oysters collected from the wild are brought into the hatchery, and their shells are thoroughly scrubbed and rinsed to remove epifaunal (fouling) organisms and sediments.
+After that these brooders are rinsed with fresh water followed by 10 ppm chlorinated seawater and placed in broodstock conditioning tank.
 Broodstock conditioning tank should always be kept separate to prevent the transfer of pathogens and parasites to the culture system and also without disturbance.
 Only 5 kg of live weight can be stocked in 120-150 LFRP tank.
-Effluent water discharged from wild-collected animals should be treated with more than 100 mg/L free chlorine or Ozone for a minimum period of 24 hrs before releasing if oysters and brought from far away places or countries.
-Oysters usually mature at one year of age.
-In oysters sexes are separate; occasional hermaphroditism is also reported.
+Effluent water discharged from wild-collected animals should be treated with more than 100 mg/ L free chlorine or Ozone for a minimum period of 24 hrs before releasing if oysters and brought from faraway places or countries.
+Oysters usually mature in one year age.
+In oyster's sexes are separate; occasional hermaphroditism is also reported.
 Males are smaller than females; in oysters zero year class (length up to 78 mm): 75 % presumed to be males and one year and above (length range of 80-120mm): 72% to be females.
-Oysters of more than 3 inches (76 mm) in size are selected for breeding.
-(Richard et al, 2008).
+Oysters of more than 3-inch (76 mm) size are selected for breeding.
+(Richard et al., 2008).
 Oysters of length ranging from 60-120 mm are ideal, and 30% of them should be 60-75mm to have assured availability of males.
-Selected broodstocks were fed with a mixed algal culture diet of Isocrysis galbana, Chetoceros calcitrans and Pavlova sp.
-The feeding schedule for most warm-water bivalves is the same and is given in the Mussel culture chapter.
+Selected broodstocks were fed with mixed algal culture diet of Isocrysis galbana and Chetoceros calcitrans and Pavlova sp.
+Feeding schedule for most warm water bivalves are the same and is given in the Mussel culture chapter.
 Mature females will have creamy white gonad whereas males will have white gonad with oozing milt.
-Maturity is checked by taking a smear from the gonad and examining it under a microscope.
-Mature eggs are pear-shaped 48-62μ in size.
-Spawning In India, induced spawning is mostly achieved by thermal stimulation.
-For 20-25 numbers of oysters are selected and kept in seawater water with aeration in an airconditioned room at 23ÚC for 12 hr followed by transfer into FRP tank (1-ton capacity) at 30-32ÚC.
-The water temperature is usually raised with the help of an immersion water heater.
-Mild aeration is provided in the tank.
-A sudden rise in the water temperature induces the oysters to spawn.
-Chemical stimulation is another method where ammonium hydroxide, sodium hydroxide/tris-
+Maturity is checked by taking smear from the gonad examining under microscope.
+Mature eggs are pear-shaped 48-62μ size.
+Spawning: